motoraif/motoraif.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: a technology enthusiast with huge vision.
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Mohammed Toraif.
+I have passion for technology since 1997, which was 23 years ago.
+That year I received my first Computer and it was running on Microsoft Windows 95.
+Since that day; my passion towards technology started developing..

+If you are visiting **_Bahrain_** by any chance, let's have some _Coffee or Tea!_

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I am trying to figure out what to do next, so why don't you just watch [my favorite movie](https://www.youtube.com/watch?v=4RoJtYkZa3c) and it will give you some answers about **Speaking without a Language**.